-As expected the set revolves around the Savage album and has a stage show that reflects that, with a huge video wall, enough lasers and lights to make most other artist jealous and the band all decked out in future wastelamd attire.
+As expected the set revolves around the Savage album and has a stage show that reflects that, with a huge video wall, enough lasers and lights to make most other artist jealous with Gary Numan and the band all decked out in future wasteland attire.

 The Savage songs themselves really come alive in the live setting, whether it’s the haunting opener Ghost Nation, or the more anthemic cuts like My Name is Ruin and When the World Comes Apart, it is clear that these songs were written with the live setting in mind and here they sound absolutely huge.
 Even a lesser known cut like Pray for the Pain you Serve really comes into it’s own and finds a home in the live environment.

 Elsewhere, cuts from Splinter like Here in the Black and Love.Hurt.Bleed still have a vibrancy and edge to them that is bouyed by having the newer material to go head to head with.
 There are some one offs thrown in for good measure as well like the standalone single The Fall, Prayer for the Unborn from Pure and Dead Sun Rising from Dead Son Rising.
 All tracks that aren’t brought out very often and recieve a rapturous response from the amassed faithful.